ConfettiFX/The-Forge/README.md

 2. XCode Version 9.2 (9C40b)

+3. Tested on iMac with AMD RADEON 560 and 580 GPUs

 # Unit Tests
 In the moment there are the following unit tests in The Forge:

 1. Transformation

 This unit test just shows a simple solar system.
-It just shows a "Hello World" like setup for cross-platform rendering.
+It is our "3D game Hello World" setup for cross-platform rendering.

 ![Image of the Transformations Unit test](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/01_Transformations.PNG)